Skip to Main Content Skip to Footer Toggle Navigation Menu

 Overview

-Honors in Neuroscience is awarded to students who have successfully completed a rigorous program of research and scholarship in the area of neuroscience.
-The written product, the honors thesis, is based on empirical research conducted by the student during the academic year, e.g., in a faculty member’s lab or on a study away program, and/or during the summer.
+Students with a strong research background and passion for conducting and writing about research might consider completing an honors project.
+Honors in Neuroscience culminates in a written thesis, based on empirical research conducted by the student during their senior year in a Macalester Neuroscience faculty member’s lab or an approved offsite neuroscience lab.
 Students pursuing honors are expected to make a major commitment of time and energy, one that normally extends as long as a year or more, including time spent developing and conducting the research, analyzing the results, reviewing the literature, writing the thesis, and preparing and presenting a public seminar on the thesis topic.
 As such, students should consider pursuing honors only if they have a very strong interest in writing and research and are willing to organize their senior year around the demands of the honors work.
 Students interested in pursuing honors are encouraged to contact a Neuroscience faculty member early in their junior year to discuss their plans.
 Students who intend to graduate early should contact the director of the Neuroscience Program to discuss alternative timelines for completing honors.
-Specific eligibility criteria and procedures are described below.

 Criteria

 Honors students must be Neuroscience majors with strong academic background and training in the area(s) needed to complete their honors work.
-Critically, students desiring to complete honors should plan to have taken at least two of the required intermediate courses by the end of their junior year.
+Typically, honors students have worked in the lab hosting their project for at least a year prior to completing their honors project.
+Critically, honors students must have taken at least two of the required intermediate courses by the end of their junior year.

 Application Process

-The application process for honors begins in the Spring semester of the student’s junior year when the student submits to the director of the program a letter of intent to complete honors.
-This letter of intent should be submitted by April 1st ideally, and by July 31st necessarily.
-Letters of intent should be one-page, single-spaced documents that describe the nature of the work to be conducted (i.e., what question[s] will be addressed; what method[s] will be used), where the research will be conducted (i.e., at what institution; in whose lab), and what faculty member(s) will supervise the work.
-Students planning to complete their research at another institution must include with their letter of intent a brief letter of support from the off-campus faculty supervisor.
+1. A letter of intent should be submitted by April 1st ideally, and by July 31st necessarily.
+Letters of intent should be one-page, single-spaced documents that describe the nature of the work to be conducted (i.e., what question[s] will be addressed; what method[s] will be used), where the research will be conducted (i.e., at what institution; in whose lab), and what Macalester Neuroscience faculty member(s) will supervise the work.
+Students planning to complete their research at another institution must have a Macalester Neuroscience faculty supervisor and must also include with their letter of intent a brief letter of support from their off-campus faculty supervisor.
 Students will receive feedback on their plans at this point and may revise them if needed.

 Students who are approved to complete honors will register for a 4-credit independent study during the Fall semester (NSCI 614) and a 2-credit independent study during the Spring semester (NSCI 612) for a total of 6 credits.
 This credit requirement is in place in order to ensure that the student has enough time in their schedule to complete a successful honors project.
 Students who would like to pursue honors but have constraints that may prevent them from taking 6 credits should consult with the director of the program.